-As our last option, you can send an SMS to a mobile phone without the need of a third-party service — you can do so directly within your email client.
-Instead of using a service you don’t know or trust, you can deliver a short email in the form of a text message by using an email to SMS gateway.
-So long as you know the person’s phone number and the name of their service provider, you can easily find the appropriate gateway address that will forward your message.
+As our last option, you can send an SMS to a mobile phone without the need of a third-party service — you can do so directly within your email client by emailing the right carrier.
 Don’t know what mobile carrier your friend uses?
 Find out here.

 For quick reference, we’ve put together a list of some of the most common U.S. service providers and their corresponding gateway addresses below.
 However, keep in mind there are different addresses for regular messages (SMS) and those that include photos and other media (MMS).
 For more information, check out our full article on how to send a text message via email.

 |SMS Gateway||MMS Gateway|

-Note: For T-Mobile, include “1,” which is the U.S. country code, before the phone number.
-To find SMS gateways for carriers not listed here, and carriers in other countries, consult this list on Github.
+Note: For T-Mobile, include 1, which is the U.S. country code, before the phone number.